Local Phones: 623-435-5511 928-433-3181 520-365-3656 Fax 623-435-5522

 Arizona Life Lines has been in business since 1992, serving customers throughout the state.
 We work with numerous carriers and provider groups, and utilize various specialists to assist with specific needs (disability, long term care, group, etc).
 In 1999, we were named "Agent of the Year" by the Foundation for Medical Care (aka Maricopa Foundation).
 We provide services in the following areas:

-* Health (individual, family and small group) - specializing in the frustrated and hard-to-place, including high risk and those with preexisting conditions * Alien and Non-Resident Health (inside and outside the US) * HSAs (Health Savings Accounts - formerly Medical Savings Accounts) * Life Insurance (term, universal, whole life and variable) * Disability (short and long term) * Supplemental Accidental Injury * Travel Plans (15 days to three years, US and abroad) * Vision Services * Short Term Health (individual and family - one to twelve months) * Dental (referral plans and true insurance; individual, family and group) * Long Term Care * Medicare Supplements * Prescription Discount Services * Portability (HIPAA): health plans as well as information on legal rights related to COBRA and preexisting conditions
+* Health (individual, family and small group) - we work both on and off the Exchange, with all carriers in Arizona * Alien and Non-Resident Health (inside and outside the US) * HSAs (Health Savings Accounts - formerly Medical Savings Accounts) * Life Insurance (term, universal, whole life and variable) * Disability (short and long term) * Supplemental Accidental Injury * Travel Plans (15 days to three years, US and abroad) * Vision Services * Short Term Health (individual and family - one to twelve months) * Dental (referral plans and true insurance; individual, family and group) * Long Term Care * Medicare Supplements * Prescription Discount Services * Portability (HIPAA): health plans as well as information on legal rights related to COBRA and preexisting conditions

 NEWSLETTERS AND ARTICLES